Reynoldsburg Truro Historical Society

 · US Mail: RTHS, PO Box 144, Reynoldsburg, OH 43068-0144

-· Website: www.RTHS.info– There’s a contact tab on the toolbar at the top of the page
+· Website: www.RTHS.info – There’s a contact tab on the toolbar at the top of the page

 When are you open?
-We have an Open House the third Saturday of the month from January through November.
+We have an Open House the third Saturday of every month from January through December.
 Our open house hours are 10:00 am to 2:00 pm.
 We participate in Christmas-on-the-Town during December, which falls on the date advertised by the Reynoldsburg Community Association (usually the first Saturday in December).
 We also open upon request for special events, private tours, genealogy classes, Alumni celebration walk-throughs, calligraphy classes, chalkboard sign-painting classes, school tours, etc.

 Why aren’t you open daily?
 Our facility is maintained entirely by volunteers.
 They donate their time.
-We are open only the third Saturday of the month January through November, because we don’t have enough local volunteers to man a three-building facility on a daily or weekly basis.
+We are open only on the third Saturday of the month January through December, because we don’t have enough local volunteers to man a three-building facility on a daily or weekly basis.
 Our goal is to eventually have enough volunteers to open twice a month.

 Would you like to Volunteer?

 Can I book a private tour?
 Yes, we book private tours often.
-You can contact us by email at RTHSCourier@aol.comor by phone at 614-902-2831.
+You can contact us by email at RTHSCourier@aol.com or by phone at 614-902-2831.

 How much do you charge to visit?
 Nothing.
 There is no entry fee.
 We have donation boxes located in several spots inside the museum if you would like to help with our operating costs.

 Do you have a newsletter?
-Yes, the Courier is published bi-monthly in January, March May, July, September, and November to our members.
-If you sign our guest book, we will send you a complimentary issue.
+Yes, the Courier is published bi-monthly in January, March, May, July, September, and November to our members.
+If you sign our guest book, we will send you a complimentary issue

 Can I Volunteer?
 Yes, if you become a member.
+We prefer to know the folks who we entrust to volunteer with our seniors and our children

 How can I join?
 You can download a PDF File of our membership form from this website under the ‘Membership’ tab, or send an email to RTHSCourier@aol.com and we will send you a PDF file.
 The current dues rates are very reasonable and are on the form.